Monogramm/ngxp-seed/README.md

 4. Make sure to edit the local adress of your backend in [backend.service.ts](x-shared/app/core/backend.service.ts).

 ## Run Web application
-`npm start` - This will start the application at http://localhost:4200.
+`npm run start` - This will start the application at http://localhost:4200.

 ## Run iOS Application
 - First start the simulator or connect the iOS device.